 we really like your girlfriend, so don’t cock it up!

-Some of bigger issues where we differ are… consumerism and family priorities, although I suspect the later could be a gender thing.
+Some of the bigger issues where we differ are… consumerism and family priorities, although I suspect the latter could be a gender thing.

 One of the big things that attracted me to my wife is her compassion.

 It still does to this day, even though sometimes I think she takes it too far and should think of herself more at times.

 My wife really knows herself really well.
 She knows her own mind.
 Years of introspection and thinking through issues when younger has made her one tough cookie.

 At the same time, she remains compassionate and is able to compartmentalize different aspects of her life.
 I still struggle with this.